jisosomppi/manymachines/README.md

 ***"How to run 2000+ VMs within your line of sight"***
 [(List of controlled minions here)](https://github.com/jisosomppi/manymachines/blob/master/minionlist2k)

-This is my entry to a contest held during a Haaga-Helia course, for which the main repository available at: [https://github.com/jisosomppi/mgmt](https://github.com/jisosomppi/mgmt)
+This is my answer to a challenge from [Tero Karvinen](http://terokarvinen.com), issued during a Haaga-Helia course, for which the main repository available at: [https://github.com/jisosomppi/mgmt](https://github.com/jisosomppi/mgmt)

 ## Usage